AkashKV-1998/Power-BI-Project/README.md

   ![](https://github.com/AkashKV-1998/Power-BI-Project/blob/main/image/Img_3.png)

- v) The 'Customer Detail' contains analysis and experiments conducted for the products in the data:
+ v) The 'Customer Detail' contains analysis and experiments conducted for the customers in the data:

   ![](https://github.com/AkashKV-1998/Power-BI-Project/blob/main/image/Img_4.png)

-vi) The page Discussion contains a section that can be used to interact with AI to extract information from the data:
+vi) The page 'Discussion' contains a section that can be used to interact with AI to extract information from the data:

   ![](https://github.com/AkashKV-1998/Power-BI-Project/blob/main/image/Img_5.png)